5 Things to Tell Your Patient Before an Aquatic Therapy Session

 Do you plan to have your patient work out in the pool for 30 minutes?
 An hour?
 Whatever the amount of time you expect the therapy session to take, be sure to let the person know in advance so that they can make the appropriate adjustments to their day.

 While sharing the session time may be obvious, be sure to clarify expectations on arrival time, changing time and pool time.
 Aquatic therapy sessions differ from land therapy sessions because there are multiple steps involved.
-In order to keep things on schedule, it helps to make sure that patients understand what changing areas are available and when they need to be dressed and ready to get in the pool.
+To keep things on schedule, it helps to make sure that patients understand what changing areas are available and when they need to be dressed and ready to get in the pool.

 If a patient is doing both land and pool therapy sessions during one visit, communicate the expected transitions and which will come first.
 Time is important to both you and them — if you each have a clear idea of the schedule you plan to follow, it will make life much easier for everyone involved.